 Planning Your Visit to Epcot

 Once you have used your first selections you can always try for another Fastpass.
-However, don’t expect one to be available.
-Alternatively, the options are the standby line or returning on another day.
-For Test Track you have the extra option of the Single Rider line if you don’t mind riding on your own.
+However, don’t expect one to be available for the most popular attractions in Group A.

 - Mission Space Orange at least 44 inches tall to ride